 - 1/4 cup vodka

 - 1/4 cup ice cold water (if you have no vodka, then 1/2 cup of ice cold water will do)

 Still using your fork, mix in the quarter cup of ice cold water and quarter cup vodka or, half cup of ice water.
 The water is just enough to moisturise the flour.
 It is enough because when you pick up a handful of dough and squeeze it, it stays together.

 Tip the mixture on to a floured surface and press it together while twisting it until it holds.
 It will not look exactly like a smooth ball of dough.
 But trust the process.

-Wrap tightly in cling film, or a plastic/food bag and chill for at least an hour in the fridge, or throw in the freezer until the day you want to bake a pie.
+Wrap tightly in cling film, or a plastic/food bag and chill for at least an hour in the fridge, or throw in the freezer until the day you are ready to bake.

 It is a large amount of crust, so divide in two or use both for a double crust pie.